Parth06git/DSA-in-Java/README.md

 # How to run any code

-Go to the code directory and in terminal run "javac <FileName>.java" then run "java <FileName>
+Go to the code directory and in terminal run "javac FileName.java" then run "java filename"

 # Steps